Noel Acciari

-Noel Acciari (born December 1, 1991) is an American professional ice hockey center for the Pittsburgh Penguins of the National Hockey League (NHL).
-He has previously played for the Boston Bruins, Florida Panthers, St. Louis Blues, and Toronto Maple Leafs.
+Noel Acciari (born December 1, 1991) is an American professional ice hockey player who is a center for the Philadelphia Flyers of the National Hockey League (NHL).
+He has previously played for the Boston Bruins, Florida Panthers, St. Louis Blues, Toronto Maple Leafs, and Pittsburgh Penguins.
 As an amateur he attended Providence College and played NCAA Division I hockey with their team, the Providence Friars.
 In 2015 he helped the Friars win their first ever NCAA National Championship.

 Playing career

 Amateur

 As a youth, Acciari played in the 2004 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from South Shore.
 Acciari attended Bishop Hendricken High School in Warwick, Rhode Island, where he won the state championship in his freshman year in 2007 and was named team captain in 2009.

 He then joined the Kent School team in Kent, Connecticut, and played for them for two years before enrolling at Providence College in his senior year to play NCAA Division I hockey with the Providence Friars.
 He was named the team's co-captain.
 That season, Acciari helped his team capture the 2015 NCAA National Championship, the school's first ever championship, and his outstanding play was recognized when he was named Hockey East's Best Defensive Forward.
 He played three seasons with Providence, registering 32 goals, 33 assists, 65 points in 113 games.